Pearson-Higher-Ed/alerts/README.contribute.md

 - [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) with React's test utilities

-- Rendering a component into a detached DOM node in the document, using JSDOM
+- Rendering a component into a detached DOM node in the document, using jsdom

-- Linting will run automatically prior to executing the test suite.
+Linting will run automatically prior to executing the test suite.

     npm test

-### Code Coverage

-On GitHub, there is integration with the code coverage service [Coveralls](https://coveralls.io/github/Pearson-Higher-Ed).
-To see the coverage results locally, execute:

-    npm run test-cov

-Shoot for 100% code coverage.

 ### Spec Compliance